LauraAubin/Xylo/README.md

 ## Description

 Xylo is a tool to explore how people remember passwords using sound and color.
-This project is meant for COMP 3008 at Carleton University.
+This project is meant for COMP 3008 Human Computer Interaction at Carleton University.

 ## Development